tedpilcher1/Entity-Screening-Engine/README.md

 ## Requirements to run
+- Docker running
-- Pulsar instance running (in docker)
+- Pulsar running (in docker)
 `docker run -it \
 -p 6650:6650 \
 -p 8080:8080 \